ldn-softdev/jtc/User Guide.md

 }
 bash $
 ```
-As one can see, even though `Jane` has 2 lovely children (`Robert` and `Lila`), they were not listed on the resulting output,
+As one can see, even though `Jane` has 2 lovely children (`Robert` and `Lila`), they were not listed on the resulting output, that is
-because they are enlisted in _JSON array_ and therefore have no attached labels (and hence ignored).
+because they are enlisted in _JSON array_ and therefore have no labels (and hence ignored in `-jj` option, which only considers

-Another point to note: the values with the clashing labels will be reassembled into a _JSON array_
+values with labels only).

 #### Extracting labeled value